Volunteer Opportunities

 Food Program Distribution

 Each weekly location requires a team of volunteers, who will help distribute boxes of pre-packaged produce.
 These events take place outside.
 Please wear comfortable, weather-appropriate clothing, closed-toe shoes, and remain for the entire shift.
-Masks are required, and temperatures are taken prior to start.

 Fresh Connect events operate rain or shine as long as the temperature is above 32 degrees and there is not severe weather.
 In the event of inclement weather, please call 215-345-8175 to find out if the site is operating.
 Volunteers must be 18 years or older.